Macrometacorp/docs/docs/cep/source/source-mapping/index.md

 }
 ```

-The configuration of the `database` source and the custom `JSON` source mapping to achieve the above is as follows.
+The configuration of the `database` source and the custom `JSON` source mapping to achieve the above is:

 ```sql
 CREATE SOURCE StockStream WITH (source.type='database', collection='foo', map.type='json', enclosing.element="$.portfolio",) (symbol = "stock.company.symbol", price = "stock.price", volume = "stock.volume");
 ```

-The same can also be configured by omitting the attribute names as below.
+The same can also be configured by omitting the attribute names as below:

 ```sql
 CREATE SOURCE StockStream WITH (source.type='database', collection='foo', map.type='json', enclosing.element="$.portfolio",) ("stock.company.symbol", "stock.price", "stock.volume");